jtloong/git-status-size/README.md

 ## Installation

 1. `git clone https://github.com/jtloong/git-status-size`
 2. You'll have to move the executable into your git PATH.
-For my machine this would be `sudo cp git-status-size /usr/bin/`
+For my machine this would be `sudo cp git-status-size /usr/bin/`.
 3. `chmod +x git-status-size`

+NOTE: If you don't know your git PATH you can check with `type git`.

 Now it should work!
 Go to any repo and in the command line call `git status-size`, and you should get an output like so: